bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 of a CP2K standlone QM/MM calculation is equivalent to that of the GROMACS/CP2K interface.
 Here performance results are resported for CP2K QM/MM benchmarks.

-The selection of CP2K QM/MM benchmarks are available one the `Bioexel QM/MM benchmark suite <https://github.com/bioexcel/qmmm_benchmark_suite>`_
+The selection of CP2K QM/MM benchmarks are available from the `Bioexel QM/MM benchmark suite <https://github.com/bioexcel/qmmm_benchmark_suite>`_

 The table below gives an overview of them.